mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 To learn how to add an Nvidia Orin Jetson Nano/AGX device as an Agent Machine on the mimik Service Mesh, go [here](./02-nvidia-architecture/nvidia-agent-machine/).

-### Loading an AI model to the Nvidia device as an Agent Machine
+### Loading an AI Model to the Nvidia Device as an Agent Machine

 To learn how to load an AI model to the Agent Machine, go [here](./02-nvidia-architecture/nvidia-agent-machine/readme.md#Step-9).